Yubico/yubikit-ios/README.md

 - [OTP](./docs/otp.md) - Provides implementation classes to obtain YubiKey OTP via accessory (5Ci) or NFC.

 - [RAW](./docs/raw.md) - Allows sending raw commands to YubiKeys over two channels: *YKFKeyRawCommandService* or over a [PC/SC](https://en.wikipedia.org/wiki/PC/SC) like interface.

+- [Challenge-response](./docs/chr.md) - Provides a method to use HMAC-SHA1 challenge-response.

 ## Customize the Library
 YubiKit allows customizing some of its behavior by using `YubiKitConfiguration` and `YubiKitExternalLocalization`.